libdebug/libdebug/docs/basics/kill_and_post_mortem.md

 ## :material-knife: Killing the Process

-You can kill the process at any time using the `kill()` method:
+You can kill the process any time the process is stopped using the `kill()` method:

 ```python
 d.kill()
 ```

-This method sends a `SIGKILL` signal to the process, which terminates it immediately.
+The method sends a `SIGKILL` signal to the process, which terminates it immediately.
 If the process is already dead, **libdebug** will throw an exception.
 When multiple threads are running, the `kill()` method will kill all threads under the parent process.

+!!!
+INFO "Process Stop"
+    The `kill()` method will not stop a running process, unless **libdebug** is operating in [ASAP Mode](../command_queue).
+Just like other commands, in the default mode, the `kill()` method will wait for the process to stop before executing.

 # Post Mortem Analysis
 You can check if the process is dead using the `dead` property: